 - Platelet dysfunction: Dr. Creer

-- Coagulation (thrombophilia): Dr. Donaldson
+- Coagulation (thrombophilia): Dr. Desai

-- Coagulation (bleeding diatheses): Dr. Donaldson
+- Coagulation (bleeding diatheses): Dr. Desai

 In addition, the resident will also be responsible for observing hematology associated lab test throughout the first two months.
 These tests include: